davidsbatista/davidsbatista.net/_posts/2023-07-11-Machine_Learning_in_Production.md

 The chapter ends with the batch inference paradigm within the context of ETLs and distributed processing.

-### __Model Management and Deployment Infrastructure__
+### __Model Management and Delivery__

-- Model Management and Delivery
-- ML Experiments Management and Workflow Automation
-- Experiment Tracking
+This chapter deals with all the model management activities such as tracking experiments, model versioning and after this slowly transition into MLops.

 - MLOps
 - ML Solution Lifecycle
 - Tensorflow Extended